kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 The standard error can be estimated if complete replicates are available.
 However, a complete replicate is onerous, because a complete replicate implies the entire experiment is repeated: system setup, running the experiment and measuring the result.
 Taking two samples from the same experiment is not a replicate, that is only an estimate of the measurement error (analytical error).
 Furthermore, there are better ways to spend our experimental budget than running replicate experiments - see the section on :ref:`screening designs <DOE-saturated-screening-designs>` later on.

-There are 3 ways we can determine if a main effect or interaction is significant.
+There are 2 main ways we can determine if a main effect or interaction is significant.

 .. _DOE-Pareto-plot: